Dec 31, 2009

 "Well, this is embarrassing.
 Firefox is having trouble recovering your windows and tabs."
 RECOVERING THEM?
 WHEN DID I LOSE THEM?

 But this month marks a new season of life.
 This week I got an early Christmas present.
-It came in a
+It came in an unassuming brown box.

 The handle was for a cute little cardboard briefcase containing this: